config-syncer/config-syncer/docs/guides/config-syncer/inter-cluster.md

 section_menu_id: guides
 ---

-> New to Kubed?
+> New to Config Syncer?
 Please start [here](/docs/concepts/README.md).

 # Synchronize Configuration across Clusters

-You can synchronize a ConfigMap or a Secret into different clusters using Kubed.
+You can synchronize a ConfigMap or a Secret into different clusters using Config Syncer.
 For this you need to provide a `kubeconfig` file consisting cluster contexts and specify context names in comma separated format using __`kubed.appscode.com/sync-contexts`__ annotation.
-Kubed will create a copy of that ConfigMap/Secret in all clusters specified by the annotation. _For each cluster, it will sync into source namespace by default, but if namespace specified in the context (in the `kubeconfig` file), it will sync into that namespace._ Note that, Kubed will not create any namespace, it has to be created beforehand.
+Config Syncer will create a copy of that ConfigMap/Secret in all clusters specified by the annotation. _For each cluster, it will sync into source namespace by default, but if namespace specified in the context (in the `kubeconfig` file), it will sync into that namespace._ Note that, Config Syncer will not create any namespace, it has to be created beforehand.

 If the data in the source ConfigMap/Secret is updated, all the copies will be updated.
 Either delete the source ConfigMap/Secret or remove the annotation from the source ConfigMap/Secret to remove the copies.

-If the list of contexts specified by the annotation is updated, Kubed will synchronize the ConfigMap/Secret accordingly, ie. it will create ConfigMap/Secret  in the clusters listed in new annotation (if not already exists) and delete ConfigMap/Secret from the clusters that were synced before but not listed in new annotation.
+If the list of contexts specified by the annotation is updated, Config Syncer will synchronize the ConfigMap/Secret accordingly, ie. it will create ConfigMap/Secret  in the clusters listed in new annotation (if not already exists) and delete ConfigMap/Secret from the clusters that were synced before but not listed in new annotation.

-Note that, Kubed will error out if multiple contexts listed in annotation point same cluster.
-Also Kubed assumes that none of cluster contexts in `kubeconfig` file points the source cluster.
+Note that, Config Syncer will error out if multiple contexts listed in annotation point same cluster.
+Also Config Syncer assumes that none of cluster contexts in `kubeconfig` file points the source cluster.

 ## Before You Begin

 At first, you need to have a Kubernetes cluster and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-## Deploy Kubed
+## Deploy Config Syncer

 To enable config syncer for different clusters, you need a `kubeconfig` file consisting cluster contexts where you want to sync your ConfigMap/Secret.